InformaticsMatters/kubernetes-ansible-projects/README.md

     pip install --upgrade pip
     pip install -r .devcontainer/requirements.txt

->   As along as the requirements can be installed then any Python should be suitable
+>   As along as the requirements can be installed then any Python should be suitable,
-    but we recommend recent versions, and currently use 3.12 and 3.13.
+    but we recommend a recent version, and we commonly use 3.12 and 3.13.

 If you already use our kubernetes clusters you probably have `kubectl` installed.
-If not you now need to [install kubectl] on your host, one with a version that's suitable for our clusters.
-We currently use kubectl v1.32.
+If not you now need to [install kubectl] on your host.
+Install a version that's suitable for our clusters (we currently use kubectl v1.32).

 You will also need to set a suitable value for the `KUBECONFIG` environment variable.
 Unlike `kubectl`, the playbooks do not _assume_ that you want to use